 MICHAEL GOLDSTEIN is the CEO and President of Summit Alliance Executive Benefits, a Summit Alliance Financial company.
 Before taking this position, he was Senior Vice President and National Director of Strategic Development at Clark Consulting, a retirement services and asset management firm specializing in the design, funding, and administration of qualified and nonqualified retirement plans.
 Mr. Goldstein has written dozens of articles on the subject of nonqualified plans and co-authored the American Bar Association Real Property, Probate and Trust Law Section’s Life Insurance Counselor book Taxation and Funding of Nonqualified Deferred Compensation: A Complete Guide to Design and Implementation.

-JOHN LAWSON, Vice President of Executive Compensation at Tompkins Financial Advisors in Pittsford, New York, has counseled executives to make informed decisions regarding their executive rewards for the last 20 years.
+JOHN LAWSON is a former Vice President of Executive Compensation at Tompkins Financial Advisors in Pittsford, New York, where he counseled executives to make informed decisions regarding their executive rewards for over 20 years.
 Before joining Tompkins, he was the VP of Executive Compensation at AM&M Financial Services.

 A great learning tool.
 It presents NQDC with depth and detail in an easy-to-follow manner.